apihug/apihug.com/docs/versions/001-milestone.md

 ⚠️ This is an incompatible change, Both the SDK and IDE plugin not compatible with previous version.

+⚠️ Upgrade the Spring boot to `3.2+` and if any incompatible 3rd party libs(Cloud etc)

 😆 Guide：

 1. [ApiHug101-Bilibili](https://www.bilibili.com/video/BV1KK421k7J8/)